- 9 hrs ago Diwali 2019: What Are Green Crackers And Why You Should Be Using Them

 4. Manage menopause symptoms

 Mustard seeds have been shown to be beneficial for women during their menopausal period.
-Bone damage is common during menopause and eating mustard seeds will prevent that as it has calcium and magnesium .
+Reduction in bone mass due to the drop in oestrogen levels during menopause is a common occurrence.
+Eating mustard seeds can help bone mass retention due to their high content of calcium and magnesium .
 Calcium and magnesium both assure the strength and firmness of bones.

 5. Prevent cancer

 Mustard seeds contain good amounts of glucosinolates and myrosinase enzymes that break down the glucosinolates into isothiocyanates.
-Research has found that isothiocyanates prevent colon cancer in the gastrointestinal tract .
+Animal studies have shown that isothiocyanates can prevent cancer cell growth in colon and other gastrointestinal tract cancer .
 These isothiocyanates have been shown to inhibit the growth of existing cancer cells and monitor the formation of such cells .

 6. Possess anti-inflammatory properties